-Chambers’ structure comprises of an Executive Board (responsible for driving growth) and a service company (responsible for internal operations).
+Chambers’ structure comprises of an Executive Board (responsible for driving growth) and a Plowden Facilities Board (responsible for internal operations).
 The structure of Chambers is unique and was motivated by a need to ensure that Chambers is positioned to deliver a legal service that is efficient and responsive to the changing legal landscape.

 This innovative approach to the structure of a Chambers is the first of its kind and represents Chambers’ commitment towards its long-term growth plans and enhanced client-solicitor experience.